Sentamu ordered 'no action' against paedophile priest – leaving him to abuse again and commit suicide

 And all of them were asked if Matt’s complaint should be heard beyond the ‘one-year rule’ (as, astonishingly, was Devamanikkam himself), which is (bizarrely) the usual procedure for ‘out of time’ complaints against clergy.

 You might guess how they responded.
-It is hard to discern what incentive there could possibly be for clergy consenting to an out-of-time investigation into their failings – especially those failings which endangered the safety of children and led to a man’s death.
+It is hard to discern what incentive there could possibly be for clergy to consent to an out-of-time investigation into their failings – especially if those failings endangered the safety of children and led to a man’s death.

 And Devamanikkam’s tragic suicide after his “‘meltdown’ about upcoming sex trial” is a dimension which no account of this story has yet touched upon: